 depth without chaos.
 This decor style feels personal and timeless, perfect for

 creating a welcoming dining atmosphere.
+Choose reclaimed or

 carved wood for character.
 Keep surrounding decor simple to highlight the

 artwork.
 Wooden wall decor creates a cozy yet refined dining environment.
+Pair the accent wall

 with neutral furniture for balance.
 Avoid overcrowding the wall with decor.
 A